Field Notes · 06 May 2026 · Ground Up Guides

 "A developer purchased 47 acres outside city limits in North Texas without checking the ETJ status.
 Eight months into the project, the city annexed it.
 That one oversight added $800,000 in costs he never underwrote — infrastructure requirements, utility extension fees, and revised platting to meet city standards."

-— Brandi, Ground Up Guides
+— Brandi Williams, Ground Up Guides

 ETJ vs. City Limits vs. Outside ETJ — What's the Difference?